Fellow Bios

 FinTech Innovation | Data Science | Responsible Leadership

-Larah-Ann Petersen is the recipient of the MBA fellowship for 2023-2024.
-In 2022, she graduated from the College of Science and Mathematics at Rowan University with a bachelor’s degree in Biology.
-During her time as an undergraduate, Larah-Ann developed a passion for data science, statistical analysis, and writing code.
-Larah-Ann had the opportunity to apply her knowledge of data science during her Junior year when she worked as a bioinformatics research assistant.
-Currently, she works as the Graduate Assistant for the Department of Finance and Accounting at RCB.
-Throughout her time at RCB, Larah-Ann has developed an interest in private equity, risk management, and FinTech.
-She is passionate about further integrating data science into the financial industry and innovating current FinTech policies and practices.
-Larah-Ann aspires to develop solutions to ethical dilemmas currently plaguing the FinTech industry.
-She aims to find better ways to mitigate risks associated with information breaches and ensuring consumer data is used and stored responsibly.
-Larah-Ann hopes to begin her career in private equity or risk management and gain a more profound understanding of the industry before venturing into consulting.
+She currently works as the Graduate Assistant for the Department of Finance and Accounting at Rohrer College of Business.
+Larah-Ann has an interest in private equity, risk management, and FinTech.
+She is passionate about integrating data science into the financial industry and innovating current FinTech policies and practices.
+Larah-Ann wants to develop solutions to ethical dilemmas currently plaguing the FinTech industry, and she aims to find better ways to mitigate risks associated with information breaches and ensuring consumer data is used and stored responsibly.

 Siena Rampulla, MBA 2025